arob5/arob5.github.io/_posts/2024-05-30-active-subspaces.md

 that the function varies most significantly on a subspace not aligned with the standard coordinate directions.
-Thus, the idea of active subspaces is to utilize the information in these gradient observations to try to find such a subspace; that is, to find *linear combinations* of the the coordinate directions along which $f$ exhibits the largest variation.
+Thus, the idea of active subspaces is to utilize the information in these gradient observations to try to find such a subspace; that is, to find *linear combinations* of the coordinate directions along which $f$ exhibits the largest variation.
 At this point, the idea here should be sounding quite reminiscent of principal components analysis (PCA).
 Indeed, there are close ties between the two methods.
 We therefore